learnbyexample/100_page_python_intro/100_page_python_intro.md

 out.put.txt
 ```

-As an exercise, add `-o, --output` optional argument to store the output in a file for the above program.
+As an **exercise**, add `-o, --output` optional argument to store the output in a file for the above program.